|

 - We seek the good, but fail to achieve it by ignorance or lack of

-knowledge as to how to obtain it.
+knowledge as to how to obtain what is good.

-- No one would harm themselves.
-When harm comes to us, we thought we were
+- He believes no one would intentionally harm themselves.
+When harm

 |